JedrcEra/ERA-INTEGRATIVE-PROGRAMMING/README.md

        The Settings page displays account options such as email, address, password, and theme.
 These features are currently disabled and reserved for future updates.
 Users can return to the profile page from this page.

-🔹 Features List at least 3 features of your signin / login if any.
+🔹 Features List at least 3 features of your status / settings if any.

        - Displays user status and profile information
        - Allows access to settings